uhellstr/formula1-statistics-database/README.md

 It is safe to restart since it will continue to load from where it failed.

-Update: I have provided a compact sqlite database that includes all data from 1950-2024 that speeds up the processing of updateing the F1 data allot.
+Update: I have provided a compact sqlite database that includes all data from 1950-2024 that speeds up the processing of updating the F1 data allot especially since jolpa has limits on loads per second and no more then 500 calls per hour.

 Check out miniconda and add dboracle/cx_oracle with pip to get started.
 If any of the provided python scripts fails to start check them import statements